chuckstack/nu-tutor2/tutor2.md

 To get started, you can use `tutor2 begin`, and to see all the available tutorials just run `tutor2 list`.

-## list

-to be implemented - list all commands

 ## begin